Yuwuko/Yuuko/README.md

 ## Commands

 The global invocation/prefix is @BasketBandit (mention), this is used to prefix the below commands so the bot recognises that it is a command.
-E.g. @BasketBanditabout (without a space) You can also set a custom prefix using the __setprefix__ command below which I recommend to make everything quicker.
+You can also set a custom prefix using the __setprefix__ command below which I recommend to make everything quicker.
+E.g. '@BasketBandit setprefix !'.

 ### Core